The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

-where $\zeta^{C}$ is some spin vector.
-One can likewise recover the expression (3.3) from Eq.
-(3.7) by replacing in the case of either formalism $\zeta^{C}$ with a spin quantity defined as the outer product of a gauge-invariant world vector with a suitable Hermitian $S$-matrix (see Ref.
-[33] and Section 4).
+where $\zeta ^{C}$ is some spin vector.
+Furthermore, we can recover the expression (4.3) from (4.7) by replacing $\zeta ^{C}$ with a spin quantity defined as the outer product of a gauge-invariant world vector with a suitable Hermitian $S$-matrix.
+The gravitational contribution to the curvature structure of either formalism amounts to the piece